nymtech/dev-portal/src/tutorials/simple-service-provider.md

 To build and run our application locally, we require a tool that allows us to work on it while it's running and instantly reflects saved changes on the browser.

-1. This can be achieved through the installation of Parcel bundler using the following command in your terminal window:
+1. This can be achieved through the installation of the [Parcel](https://parceljs.org/getting-started/webapp/) bundler using the following command in your terminal window:

     ```
-    npm install --global parcel-bundler
+    npm install parcel-bundler
     ```

     After completing the installation process, start by creating a `src` folder within the `user-client` folder.
 Within this `src` folder, create two new files: